 These are two fantastic applications that I cannot recommend enough.
 They are my go-to applications to recommend to clients who tend to rely on unhelpful ways of coping with distress, such as self-harm and avoidance.
 However, they are also very useful for many kinds of distress.
 Both of these applications have a large array of adaptive coping strategies that are categorised based on what you feel you need in the moment such as “comfort”, “distraction”, “release” and “breathe”.
 Once you select a category, you identify how long you need the activity to be (5 minutes – 15 minutes) and are presented with a number of techniques to try.

-These applications do not replace the benefit of receiving individualised and targeted therapy by a Psychologist.
+These e-mental health applications do not replace the benefit of receiving individualised and targeted therapy by a Psychologist.
 If you experience any of the symptoms mentioned above, it may be beneficial to see a Psychologist to assist you in identify and support you in addressing these difficulties.